vdim/yz/doc/SYNTAX.md

      [#<Course German> #<Faculty Brian>])}

 Note that so far we work with flat collection and get result as flat rows.
-But now you can get a hierarchical result:
+But now a hierarchical result may be interesting:

     [[#<Course Algebra>
      [[#<Faculty Marry> []]]